trevorism/secure-utils/README.md

 Validators are customizable, but the default should be fine for most cases.
 Use `Validators.addValidator(myValidator)` to add an additional way to authenticate and authorize.

-This library supports both legacy (insecure) authentication and bearer token based authentication and authorization.

-Legacy authentication will be removed in version 4.

 ## Local Development
 Since obtaining a valid token is not trivial, there is a LocalhostTokenValidator which expects a file: